is-leeroy-jenkins/Badger/README.md

 ## ![](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Assets/GitHubImages/openai.png)  Generative AI

+> Vectorization is the process of converting textual data into numerical vectors and is a process that is usually applied once the text is cleaned.
+It can help improve the execution speed and reduce the training time of your code.
+Bubba provides the following vector stores on the OpenAI platform to support environmental data analysis with machine-learning:

+- [Federal Appropriations](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Github/Appropriations.md) - vectorized data set of federal appropriations available for fine-tuning learning models
+- [Federal Regulations](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Github/Regulations.md) - vectorized dat aset of federal, financial regulations available for fine-tuning learning models

 >
 >
->  Bubba provides the following vector stores on the OpenAI platform to support environmental data analysis with machine-learning:

-- [Federal Appropriations](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Github/Appropriations.md) - vectorized data set of federal appropriations available for fine-tuning learning models
-- [Federal Regulations](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Github/Regulations.md) - vectorized dat aset of federal, financial regulations available for fine-tuning learning models

->Vectorization is the process of converting textual data into numerical vectors and is a process that is usually applied once the text is cleaned.
-It can help improve the execution speed and reduce the training time of your code.

 ## ![](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Assets/GitHubImages/csharp.png) Code